isabella232/gh-review-window/README.md

 For the syntax of period strings, see the [`java.time.Duration` javadoc][javadoc duration].

-This is a subset of Spring Boot's autoconfiguration, see the list of [common application properties][properties] for other supported configuration options
+This is a subset of Spring Boot's autoconfiguration, see the list of [common application properties][properties] for other supported configuration options.

 Example:
 ```sh
 $ mvn spring-boot:run -Dduration=P2D
 ```

+## Oauth

+In order to give Review Window the ability to add commit statuses, you need to specify credentials that it can use to access those.

+ - Generate an Oauth token that gives `repo:status` access.
+ - Add it to your environment or `~/.github` file as `github_oauth`.

 [javadoc duration]: http://docs.oracle.com/javase/8/docs/api/java/time/Duration.html
 [properties]: http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html